thomashoullier/gitea-update/README.md

 as often as you want since downloads will only happen if a new release has been published on Github.

+The `gitea` binary should be installed at `/usr/local/bin/gitea`.

 `gitea-update.sh` is the script to execute, it depends on the other scripts to function.

 ## Test
 I use this script to maintain my Gitea instance automatically.
+My server runs Ubuntu 18.04 with the most vanilla setup.
 This should work until it doesn't.

 Passes `shellcheck`.